CqZhang-SYSU/PGS-HE/Cases/readme.md

-This repository contains the code and results associated with the paper titled:
+This directory contains all AC OPF test cases used in our experiments associated with the paper titled:
-"A Novel Robust and Efficient Method for Computing High-Quality AC OPF Solutions Based on Trust-Tech and Holomorphic Embedding"
+"A Novel Robust and Efficient Method for Computing High-Quality AC OPF Solutions Based on Trust-Tech and Holomorphic Embedding".

-This directory contains all AC OPF test cases used in our experiments.
 The cases are collected from the following sources:

 - [MATPOWER 8.1](https://matpower.org)
 - [PGLIB-OPF](https://github.com/power-grid-lib/pglib-opf)